credentials/credentials.github.io/proposals/irma-without-apdus.md

 The workflow here will be much the same as with disclosing.
 The `irma_api_server` sits between the token and the identity provider, handling all IRMA-specifics of issuing attributes to the token on behalf of the identity provider.
 In more detail, the following happens:

-* The `irma_api_server` is informed by the identity provider that it wants to issue certain attributes with certain values to a token.
+* The identity provider informs the `irma_api_server` that it wants to issue certain attributes with certain values to a token.
 These may be attributes from more than one credential-type.
-If the identity provider is authorized for this (TODO), and the `irma_api_server` has the appropriate Idemix secret keys, then the `irma_api_server` returns a session token.
+If the identity provider is authorized for this, and the `irma_api_server` has the appropriate Idemix secret keys, then the `irma_api_server` returns a session token.
 * The identity provider informs the token of this session token, who then contacts `irma_api_server` mentioning the token. `irma_api_server` looks up the attributes that the identity provider wants issued and sends these (unsigned) to the token along with a nonce.
 * If the token agrees to receive this credentials, then it engages in the Idemix issuing protocol with the `irma_api_server` normally, where the token uses this nonce in its first message.